ETFs are bringing tremendous innovation to investment management, but as with any investment vehicle they’re not without their risks.

 6. Shutdown risk

 There are a lot of ETFs out there that are very popular, and there are a lot that are unloved.
-Each year, about 100 of these unloved ETFs get put out of their misery.
+Over the last 5 years, an average of 150 ETFs closed per year (Source: Bloomberg).

 While there are a lot of great new ETFs that come to market, you should be wary of anything promising a free lunch.
 Study the marketing materials closely, work to fully understand the underlying index's strategy, and don't trust any back-tested returns.